informagi/noga/docs/cookies.md

 ## DPA berichten

 Elk Europees land heeft een eigen _data protection authority_ (DPA), die advies kan geven over de juiste interpretatie van de wetgeving.
-Die adviezen liggen alleen niet in een lijn: de UK is duidelijk veel strenger dan NL, bijvoorbeeld.
+Die adviezen liggen alleen niet in een lijn: GB is duidelijk veel strenger dan NL, bijvoorbeeld.

 ### ICO

-De Britse DPA is heel duidelijk: geen Google Analytics zonder consent.
+De Britse DPA (de _UK Information Commissioner’s Office_, ICO) is heel duidelijk: geen Google Analytics zonder consent.

 _"You must tell people if you set cookies, and clearly explain what the cookies do and why.
 You must also get the user’s consent.
 Consent must be actively and clearly given.
 There is an exception for cookies that are essential to provide an online service at someone’s request."_